-Five things to discuss with your partner tonight (besides what's for dinner).
+5 things to discuss with your partner tonight.

 Put it on the calendar.
 Stay in or go out.
-Maybe even throw in a foot massage.
 It may seem a little too structured, but making a date to talk about money with your partner is a great way to help you avoid procrastination and just get it done.

 With mortgage payments, gas, groceries, and so much more, it can be a real challenge to create and stick to a savings plan.
-However, families big and small need a financial plan that accounts for the current and future income needs of their households.
+However, families big and small need an action plan that accounts for the current and future income needs of their households.
 The plan should also address what would happen if you or your partner died.
 Consider these questions when putting it all together:

 - How would you meet your daily living expenses, such as housing, transportation, food, and child care, with one income?

 - Would you be able to continue funding long-term needs, like retirement and your children’s education?

 - With one partner gone, how would the survivor handle any long-term care needs that arise?